riolet/rix/README.md

 f = 2 * 3 + 4
 ```

-Statement := Subject Verb Object
-Object :=
-is parsed right to lef as
+is parsed right to left as

 ```